oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > The language code `i-default` is used.

-> A tool MAY remove such element.
+> A tool MAY remove such element as a quick fix.

 ## 6.3 Informative Test